hgeorge82/Drawing-Arm/README.md

 # Scara Drawing-Arm

 ## ...
-The purpose of this project is to make a scara robot arm that will a specific image.
-Using G-code format and interpreting it through arduino.
-Using a grbl github helps not go through the trouble of converting g-code to arduino, instead it does it for us.
+This project is to make a Scara drawing arm that will draw an image, specifically the sigma lab logo.

-## Supplies
+##...
 -2 stepper motors
 -A servo
 -Arcylic 3mm